sfpc-amd/democracy-in-america/README.md

 ### Usage

-Now run the parser script and you will be prompted for a search term:
+Now run the parser script and you will be prompted for a search term.
 Example using the search term "democracy":

 ```bash
 $ ./bin/generator.sh